The Critical Mean-field Chayes-Machta Dynamics: Introduction

 Our second result concerns the local \emph{Glauber dynamics} for the random-cluster model.
 In each step, the Glauber dynamics updates a single edge of the current configuration chosen uniformly at random; a precise definition of this Markov chain is given in Section~\ref{sec:GD}.
 In~\cite{BSmf}, it was established that any upper bound on the mixing time $\taumixCM$ of the CM dynamics can be translated to one for the mixing time $\taumixGD$ of the Glauber dynamics, at the expense of a $\tilde{O}(n^4)$ factor; the $\tilde{O}$ notation hides polylogarithmic factors.
 In particular, it was proved in~\cite{BSmf} that $ \taumixGD \le \taumixCM \cdot \tilde{O}(n^4). $ We provide here an improvement of this comparison inequality. \begin{theorem} For all $q > 1$ and all $\la = O(1)$, $ \taumixGD \le \taumixCM \cdot {O}(n^3 (\log n)^2). $ \end{theorem} To prove this theorem, we establish a general comparison inequality that holds for any graph, any $q \ge 1$ and any $p \in (0,1)$; see Theorem~\ref{thm:GDCM-comparison} for a precise statement.
 When combined with the known mixing time bounds for the CM dynamics on the complete graph, Theorem~\ref{thm:intro:comparison} yields that the random-cluster Glauber dynamics mixes in $\tilde{O}(n^3)$ steps when $q > 2$ and $\la \not\in(\ls,\lS)$, or when $q \in (1,2)$ and $\la = O(1)$.
 In these regimes, the mixing time of the Glauber dynamics was previously known to be $\tilde{O}(n^4)$ and is conjectured to be $\tilde{O}(n^2)$; the improved comparison inequality in Theorem~\ref{thm:intro:comparison} gets us closer to this conjectured tight bound.
+We note, however, that even if one showed the conjectured optimal bound for the mixing time of the Glauber dynamics, the CM is faster, even if we take into account the computational cost associated to implementing its steps.

 We conclude this introduction with some brief remarks about our analysis techniques, which combine several key ingredients in a non-trivial way.
 Our bound on the mixing time uses the well-known technique of {\it coupling\/}: in order to show that the mixing time is $O(\log n \cdot \log \log n)$, it suffices to couple the evolutions of two copies of the dynamics, starting from two arbitrary configurations, in such a way that they arrive at the {\it same\/} configuration after $O(\log n )$ steps with probability $\Omega(1/ \log \log n)$.
 (The moves of the two copies can be correlated any way we choose, provided that each copy, viewed in isolation, is a valid realization of the dynamics.)
 Because of the delicate nature of the phase transition in the random-cluster model, combined with the fact that the percolation sub-step of the CM dynamics is critical when $\la = q$, our coupling is somewhat elaborate and proceeds in multiple phases.
 The first phase consists of a \emph{burn-in period}, where the two copies of the chain are run independently and the evolution of their largest components is observed until they have shrunk to their ``typical'' sizes.
 This part of the analysis is inspired by similar arguments in earlier work~\cite{BSmf,LNNP,GSVmf}.